 It is your responsibility to check whether the road is clear, even if the light is green for you.

-However, if the other driver suddenly comes driving towards you, as you’re in the middle of performing the left turn, because they jumped a red light, then they can definitely be seen as the cause of the accident because they’re the ones breaking the road rules.
+However, if the other driver suddenly comes driving towards you as you’re in the middle of performing the left turn, because they jumped a red light, then they can definitely be seen as the cause of the accident because they’re the ones breaking the road rules.
+In such situations, it's crucial to gather all available evidence, including any potential video footage or witness accounts, and consider seeking expert advice, such as bachelor arbeit schreiben lassen, to strengthen your case and demonstrate that you were not at fault.
+Properly documenting the incident and understanding the legal aspects can help protect your rights and ensure a fair outcome in the event of an accident.

 - Driving while drunk, on drugs, or similar